GeekTrainer/help-desk-bot-lab/CSharp/exercise7-HandOffToHuman.md

     }
     ```

-    `PrepareRouteableUserActivity` triggers the Scorable when the message its from a normal user waiting for an Agent or connected to an Agent.
+    `PrepareRouteableUserActivity` triggers the Scorable when the message is from a normal user waiting for an Agent or connected to an Agent.

     ```CSharp
     protected ConversationReference PrepareRouteableUserActivity(string conversationId)